wowbagger84/ProcessingLite/README.md

 - `NoStroke()`
 - `Stroke(color)`

+#### Text
+- `Text(string, x, y)`, Only supports center align text for now
+- `FontSize(size)`

 #### Input
 - `MouseX`
 - `MouseY`

 ## Features covered by Unity
-Some features from Processing will not be ported over since the already exist in Unity.
+Some features from Processing will not be ported over since the already exist in Unity, and the end goal is to move over to Unity.

 - Data
-- Input (most of them)
+- Input (MouseX, MouseY is supported)
 - Transform
 - Math and Constants
 - PVector

 ## Test Code
 In Unity, create a class called `Test`.
-Change the inheritance from `MonoBehaviour` to `ProcessingLite.GP21` Run the program.
-If you see the word _Hi_, then it's working as intended.
+Change the inheritance from `MonoBehaviour` to `ProcessingLite.GP21`.
+Add the code below, run the program.
+If you see the word _Hi_ on the screen, then it's working as intended.

 ```CS
 using UnityEngine;